Employee Benefits

 3. Determine your beneficiary

 To guarantee your assets are distributed in alignment with your wishes, you’ll need to name a beneficiary or beneficiaries as the designated parties to receive them.
 You can leave different things to different beneficiaries, just make sure you list each beneficiary’s full name to avoid any complications or confusion later on.
+If you have a civil partner, ensure they are clearly named in your will to guarantee they receive the assets you wish to leave them.
 You can also designate a business or organization to receive your assets if you so choose.

 Did you know?
 MetLife offers a legal plan for Federal employees and uniformed service members.